Jjerot/SnapSplitSummary/README.md

 1. Unzip folder
 2. Run ImportSnap.exe

-Alternatively, if you are uncomfortable downloading it as an .exe, I've included a batch file with the python script version.
+Alternatively, if you are uncomfortable downloading it as an .exe, I've included a batch file with source code.

 1. Unzip folder
 2. Click ImportSnap.bat